charneff/081720/README.md

 Valerie Jiggetts - valerie.jiggetts@flatironschool.com - [Booking Link](https://valeriejiggetts.youcanbook.me/)

 #### Pairing:
 #### Message your assigned partner on slack to find a time that works best for both of you to pair up for about 30 minutes.
 Don't be shy about reaching out!
-This week, any of these labs would be great for pairing: Music CLI, TTT w/ AI, Student Scraper
+This week, any of these labs would be great for pairing: SQL Bear Organizer Lab or SQL Crowdfunding Lab

 |     1       |    2   |  3   |
 | ------------- | ---------------| --------------- |